TheKing-OfTime/YandexMusicModClient/README.md

    <summary>Settings</summary>

       "discordRPC": {
-			"enable": true or false,                         //Enables or disables Taskbar Extensions "applicationIDForRPC": "1124055337234858005",    //ID of ypur custom application for discord RPC "showButtons": true or false,                    //Enables or disables all buttons in discord Status "overrideDeepLinksExperiment": true or false,    //Enables or disables split web and desktop buttons into one button
+			"enable": true or false,                         //Enables or disables disocrd RPC "applicationIDForRPC": "1124055337234858005",    //ID of ypur custom application for discord RPC "showButtons": true or false,                    //Enables or disables all buttons in discord Status "overrideDeepLinksExperiment": true or false,    //Enables or disables split web and desktop buttons into one button